Anfarius/Anfarius/README.md

 - 👋 Hi, I’m @Anfarius
-- 👀 I’m interested in learning
+- :video_game: I work as a Video Games QA Project Manager working in outsource
+- :computer: I'm a Computer Science Engineering student at the University of Silesia, Poland
+- 👀 I have basic understanding of a number of programming languages by now, including Python, JS and Godot's GDScript
-- 🌱 I’m currently learning Python, HTML, CSS, JavaScript as well as Godot's GDScript
+- 🌱 I’m currently learning C++

 <!---
 Anfarius/Anfarius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.